gitmeohan/res2rasai/Decision Maker Bot/data/nlu.md

 - tell me what is an action?
 - what to enter as an action choice?

+## intent:preferences
+- what is a preference?
+- preferences
+- what do you mean by preference?
+- tell me what is a preference?
+- what to enter as a preference?

 ## intent:transitions
 - what is a transition?
 - transitions
 - what do you mean by a transition?
 - tell me what is a transition?
 - what to enter as a transition?

+## intent:symmetry
+- what is a symmetry?
+- symmetries
+- what do you mean by a symmetry?
+- tell me what is symmetry?
+- what to expect as a symmetry?

 ## intent:affirm
 - ok